openvstorage/ovs-documentation/Administration/usingtheapi/README.md

                     -   'IN' (check if a value is in a list of values)
                     -   'CONTAINS' (check if a string value is a substring of the given value)
             - The value is what value the FIELD should match to (for the given operator)
+            - The ignore case option is optional, this indicates if the query should operate case-sensitive for the given filter item (defaults to true)
         -   The 'items' are a list of one or more QUERY or FILTER items.
 This means the query structure is recursive and complex queries are possible
         -   Example simple query:
             ```